How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each blue, round, coated tablet, debossed with a "D" on one side of the tablet, contains 5 mg desloratadine.
+Each blue, round, coated tablet, debossed with a "D" on one side of the tablet, contains 5 mg of desloratadine.
 Nonmedicinal ingredients: FD&C Blue No. 2 Aluminium Lake, hypromellose, lactose, magnesium oxide, microcrystalline cellulose, polythylene glycol, pregelatinized starch, titanium dioxide, and zinc stearate.

 How should I use this medication?